First of all, well done to us for making it through the first month of 2018.

 You can visit the Howler Monkey Sanctuary and see the little howlers in their natural habitat among the rainforest.
 This would be an experience I know I would enjoy after visiting the Ubud monkey forest in Bali.

 Belize also plays host to the to their very own zoo.
 What makes it special is that it only represents native species to the country.
-None of these animals are caught from the wild.
+None of these animals is caught from the wild.
 They are all rescued, injured or sick, so it’s more of a rescues sanctuary than a zoo.
 What a great way to see some gorgeous animals while helping towards their care and rehabilitation.

 Also, did you know that Belize has the worlds only Jaguar preservation sanctuary?